São Tomé and Príncipe

 - DOI: 10.1093/obo/9780199846733-0151

 Becker, Kathleen.
 São Tomé and Príncipe.
-Chalfont St. Peter, UK: Bradt Travel Guides, 2008.
+2d ed.
+Chalfont St. Peter, UK: Bradt Travel Guides, 2014.

 The first English-language travel guide exclusively for São Tomé and Príncipe.
-Besides, accurately researched tourist information, includes many useful details on the archipelago’s history, culture, languages, literature, society, politics, economy, fauna, and flora.
-A second updated edition of this title will be published in August 2014.
+Besides accurately researched tourist information, it includes many useful details on the archipelago’s history, culture, languages, literature, society, politics, economy, fauna, and flora.

 Online source providing very basic, largely statistical information on geography, society, government, economy, energy, communications, transport, and military.
 Many figures are mere estimates from other international sources and not all information is updated and accurate.